pefarrell/pefarrell.github.io/index.md

 <p>2025-07-16: I served as internal PhD examiner for <a href="https://www.physics.ox.ac.uk/our-people/acton">Georgia Acton</a>.
 Congratulations!</p>

-<p>2025-07-14: Welcome to Sebastien Flavien Randriatsitoaina, an MSc student at the <a href="https://aims.ac.za/">African Institute for Mathematical Sciences</a> in Cape Town.
+<p>2025-07-14: Welcome to Sebastien Randriatsitoaina, an MSc student at the <a href="https://aims.ac.za/">African Institute for Mathematical Sciences</a> in Cape Town.
 Sebastien is supervised by <a href="https://www.earth.ox.ac.uk/people/richard-katz">Richard Katz</a> and myself for the summer under the <a href="https://www.maths.ox.ac.uk/outreach/miorpa">MIORPA</a> programme.</p>

 <p>2025-07-13: Aaron Baier-Reinio, Pablo Brubeck, and Umberto Zerbinati gave talks at <a href="https://icosahom2025.org/">ICOSAHOM 2025</a>.</p>